-This was the topic of an online panel discussion hosted by The Realization Group and ipushpull on Tuesday 17th November, 2020.
-The webinar was led by Clive Posselt of The Realization Group, and featured Andy Mosson, Head of Strategic Partnerships, FICC eCommerce Sales, J.P.
-Morgan; Ayaz Haji, Head of Enterprise Reference Data, Goldman Sachs; Richard Turner, Senior Trader, Insight Investment; Craig Butterworth, Global Head of Sales & Account Management, Symphony; Andy Ross, CEO, CurveGlobal; Chris Scott, Senior Product Manager, TP-ICAP; and Matthew Cheung, CEO, ipushpull.
+This was the topic of an online panel discussion hosted by The Realization Group and ipushpull.
+The webinar featured Andy Mosson, Head of Strategic Partnerships, FICC eCommerce Sales, J.P.
+Morgan; Ayaz Haji, Head of Enterprise Reference Data, Goldman Sachs; Richard Turner, Senior Trader, Insight Investment; Craig Butterworth, Global Head of Sales & Account Management, Symphony; Andy Ross, CEO, London Stock Exchange; Chris Scott, Senior Product Manager, TP-ICAP; and Matthew Cheung, CEO, ipushpull.

 Spreadsheets on the trading floor

 There are many inefficiencies resulting from over-reliance on manual processes and the continued use of e-mail, spreadsheets and copy & paste in pre-trade, particularly for non-standardised instruments traded bi-laterally via voice or chat.
 These manual processes are not only slow and cumbersome, they are also inherently risky and do not add much value from a trading perspective.

 Messaging standards such as FIX and FpML can work well for simple products traded on electronic markets.
 But for more complex instruments, the various parameters of the trade are often not easily expressed in a machine-readable and understandable way.

 And the inefficiencies persist across the entire pre-trade lifecycle for both the buy-side and the sell-side, impacting price discovery, negotiation, execution and booking of trades.